Terra

 • Install Andaman (opens in a new tab) on your system and its mock configs

-• sudo dnf install anda terra-mock-configs via Terra
+• sudo dnf install terra-mock-configs via Terra

 • anda is also available via rust crates.io